Characters: Angel Investigations

 .
 Condemned to live out existence in a vessel incapable of sustaining my true glory.
 How am I to function with such limitation?

-- Sensei for Scoundrels: Can't believe Angel is actually wangsting over being the head of a multi-billion dollar conglomerate.
+- Sensei for Scoundrels: Can't believe Angel is wangsting over being the head of a multi-billion dollar conglomerate.
 Illyria sets him straight with this speech.

 Illyria: So much power here!
 And you quibble at its price.
 If you want to win a war, you must serve no master but your own ambition.